 Lawrence Park has developed an aristocratic reputation since its first advertisements in 1907.
 With a variety in architectural designs, such as English Cottage, Tudor Revival, and Georgian, Lawrence Park effortlessly blends old and new together in a tranquil atmosphere.
 Many homes are richly decorated with hardwood floors, fireplace mantels, and wood trims.
 The area provides an excellent place to start a family with several elementary schools to choose from, a connected community, close proximity to Yonge Street’s services, and an expansive green space.

-Lawrence Park offers the best of everything you could need and desire.
+Lawrence Park real estate listings offers the best of everything you could need and desire.

 Lawrence Park provides many educational opportunities for children, including the Lawrence Park School for toddlers, pre-school, and kindergarten-aged children, the Sunny View Junior and Senior Public School for children at the junior kindergarten up to the eighth-grade levels as well as the Blythwood Junior Public School for junior kindergarteners and sixth graders.
 Nearby, residents will find the York University Glendon Campus for higher education.

-Residents will find several bus routes nearby along Yonge Street, Mount Pleasant Road, Bayview Avenue, and Lawrence Avenue.
-They can take advantage of all the shops and services Yonge Street has to offer, or they can take the subway at Lawrence station that runs north through Willowdale and south to Old Toronto.
+There are several bus routes nearby along Yonge Street, Mount Pleasant Road, Bayview Avenue, and Lawrence Avenue.
+Residents can take advantage of all the shops and services Yonge Street has to offer, or they can take the subway at Lawrence station that runs north through Willowdale and south to Old Toronto.

 Activities & Amenities

 Avid readers can enjoy a day at the Toronto Public Library across the street from Lawrence subway.
 The southern part of Lawrence Park has the largest green space around with the Alexander Muir Memorial Gardens connecting to the Blythwood Ravine Park, Sherwood Park, and Sunnydene Park.
 Residents will enjoy new experiences with every visit to this magical expanse.